CalebH18/Cart-Knight/README.md

 3. Install the necessary dependencies: `npm install` and `npm install bcrypt`
 4. Configure the environment variables required for the project.
 5. Add your database by adding the URL to a .env file: 'DATABASE_URL="*Your Database Link*"'
-6. Run the application: `npm start`
+6. Run the application: `npm run dev`

 ## Usage